-David Edgar’s superbly fresh take on Dickens’ festive novella for the RSC stars the excellent Phil Davis on top Bah humbug form!
+David Edgar’s superbly fresh take on Dickens’ festive novella stars Phil Davis on top Bah humbug form!

 If ever a character actor was born to play misanthrope Ebenezer Scrooge it was Phil Davis.

 Essex-born Davis, the eternal ‘grumpy old man’ – always excellent at biting sarcasm and off-hand asides – was a brilliant casting choice.